It's All About The Comeback: How To Attract, And Keep Clients

 It has been eye-opening to experience the raw anxiety of arriving at a new studio in a foreign environment to move your body around in unfamiliar ways with a bunch of strangers...
 It can be nerve racking!

-There are so many thoughts going through a new student's head; "Where will I park", "What if I can't find the studio and I am late and I walk in during meditation?", What if everyone can do it except me and I look stupid?", "I forgot my mat!", "My stomach kind of hurts... oh my God what if I have to poop?!
-NOOOOOOO!"
+There are so many thoughts going through a new student's head; "Where will I park", "What if I can't find the studio and I am late and I walk in during meditation?", What if everyone can do it except me and I look stupid?", "I forgot my mat!", "Uh-oh, will I have time to pee?”

 I noticed that the "thing," the "it factor" that made me love or hate a class had nothing to do with how much experience the instructor had, or how well they moved.